 Ava Gene’s is Tusk’s older Roman-influenced, also vegetable-centric, Division Street sister restaurant.
 Ava Gene’s bills itself as “aggressively seasonal” and it is.
 It’s one of Portland’s best restaurants to eat a ton of vegetables.
 Same owners as Tusk, same wonderful hospitality and chic brand, and same guarantee of a very good meal as well as good people watching.
 Highlights: The menu changes monthly, but generally anything from the “Giardini” or “Primi” section.

-Tusk has a very California vibe, at least to this eater, and is serving some wonderful mediterranean food for dinner and for brunch on the weekends.
+Tusk has a very California vibe and serves wonderful Mediterranean food seven days each week.
+The weekday dinner menu is delectable, but our favorite meal here is weekend brunch.
 You’ll eat plant strong at Joshua McFadden and Luke Dirk’s very popular and very pretty place on E. Burnside, for the menu is replete with vegetables in every stage of cookedness, beginning with raw.
-Highlights: Hummus, Mujadra, or a “Let Us Choose” chef’s menu, a sampler of small bites of nearly everything on the menu.
-Another place I’d hit if I only had a handful of hours or meals in Portland.
+Brunch highlights include the hummus, baked eggs, smoked trout platter, and the not-to-be-missed pistachio gooey butter cake.
+Another place we’d hit if we only had a handful of hours or meals in Portland.

-Han Oak is unquestionably one of the best Portland restaurants and here’s why: (1) It’s a restaurant inside the chef’s home but it still feels like a restaurant . . . an indoor/outdoor open kitchen concept/patio and patio-extension restaurant, that is; (2) the rollicking spicy Korean fried chicken, which converted this anti-wing eater; (3) a tasting menu option; and, (4) legendary pork dumplings – not a mandu dumpling, not a soup dumpling, but somehow with elements of both — they’re giant and served in a spoon, with a little bit of broth.
+Han Oak is unquestionably one of the best Portland restaurants and here’s why: (1) It’s a restaurant inside the chef’s home but it still feels like a restaurant . . . an indoor/outdoor open kitchen concept/patio and patio-extension restaurant, that is; (2) the rollicking spicy Korean fried chicken; (3) a tasting menu option; and, (4) legendary pork dumplings – not a mandu dumpling, not a soup dumpling, but somehow with elements of both- they’re giant and served in a spoon, with a little bit of broth.
 A “non-traditional” Korean restaurant according to Han Oak’s website, it is definitely one of the places you’d have to go if you only had a few hours or meals to spend in Portland.
 Caution: reservations are necessary, even for a solo non-drinking diner seated at the bar.